 Alasdair’s self-illustrated, tour de force novels, plays, poetry and short story collections now number more than 50 titles and have been translated into 17 languages, including Polish, Serbo-Croatian and Turkish.
 He spent 30 years writing his debut novel, Lanark, first published in 1981.
 Set in his home city of Glasgow, the book combines realism and dystopian surrealism to extraordinary effect.
 Now a cult classic, it was described by the Guardian in 2008 as a ‘landmark of 20th-century fiction.’

-Alasdair’s virtuoso paintings, drawings and prints have been acquired over the years by various public collections, including the Kelvingrove Gallery, the Glasgow Museum of Modern Art, the Scottish National Gallery of Modern Art, the British Council Collection and the National Library of Scotland.
+Alasdair’s virtuoso paintings, drawings and prints have been acquired over the years by various public collections, including the Victoria and Albert Museum, the Kelvingrove Gallery, the Glasgow Museum of Modern Art, the Scottish National Gallery of Modern Art, and the National Library of Scotland.
 His art was celebrated in 2015 with a major retrospective exhibition at Glasgow’s Kelvingrove; and in 2014 the BBC aired a one hour documentary to honour the 80th year of this ‘giant of Scottish arts’.